zaiisao/Documentation/en/Video/lastmile_android.md

 ## Considerations

 - You can conduct a last mile test only before joining a channel.
+Before the test ends, Agora recommends not calling any other API methods.
 - The `onLastmileQuality` callback may return UNKNOWN the first time it is triggered.
 Subsequent callbacks will return the test results.